-Bangalore Mirror | The spaces between words
+Bangalore Mirror | The Cracks In Our Hearts

-The Hindu | It’s Ms. Meena, once more
+The Hindu | It’s story time!

 Jagriti is a Performance Arts space dedicated to Theatre, Music, Dance and Comedy.
 Founded in 2011 by Arundhati and Jagdish Raja, the space has hosted several productions from India and around the world.
 A 200-seat theatre, built around a full-thrust stage, it is fully equipped to cater to both artistes and audience.
 The main stage is designed for intimate performances, with adjoining spaces for informal lectures and gatherings, and an attached restaurant- 'The Fat Chef'.
 Jagriti is owned and operated by the not-for-profit ART Foundation, a registered charitable trust.

 The Rooftop - above the main auditorium is an open-to-sky space with a staging area that can accommodate about 50 people.
 A raised and walled off platform can work as a perfect area for puppet theatre.
 The Rooftop has a restroom and a pantry.